putztzu/docker-cheat-sheet/README.md

 'docker run -it --name containername imagename /bin/bash'
 ```

-If you want to map(often described as "sharing") a directory on the host to a docker container,<br />
+If you want to map a directory(often described as "folder sharing") on the host to a docker container,<br />
 ```

  `docker run -v $HOSTDIR:$DOCKERDIR` (also see Volumes section).
 ```

-If you want to integrate a container with a [host process manager](http://docs.docker.io/use/host_integration/), start the daemon with `-r=false` then use `docker start -a`.
+#### Incoming Network Connections

 If you want to allow incoming network connections to the app in your container, see the [exposing ports](https://github.com/putztzu/docker-cheat-sheet#exposing-ports) section.

+#### Configuring a Container to auto start on boot

+This is described in the Docker documentation as [host process manager integration](http://docs.docker.io/use/host_integration/).
+In plain words, after you have a tested running container, you invoke it with "docker start -a" and modify the docker daemon (ie if using systemd, modify the Unitfile) to start with "-r=false."
+You can find a sample Unitfile script in the referenced Docker documentation.
 #### Info

 * [`docker ps`](http://docs.docker.io/reference/commandline/cli/#ps) lists running containers.